mighdoll/public-notes/host+shader libraries.md

 (Note that a shader-only function library integrates into applications differently than this kind of host+shader library.
 In a shader-only library, the application shader code imports library functions but the application remains fully responsible for setup and execution.
 In contrast, host+shader libraries take more responsibility for their own setup and execution.)

+### Lifecycle for a Hosted Shader
+- init - specify key parameters
+- allocate - allocation of GPU resources can be implicit, or lazy
+- execute - integrate via GPUCommandEncoder
+- reconfigure - change config
+- destroy - dispose of GPU resources (like intermediate GPU buffers)

+TBD...
+In TypeScript, the library is exposed as a
+...

+### API discussion
 Host+shader libraries implement the following interface:
 ```ts
 	export interface HostedShader {